Cook, Learn, and Share to Fight Hunger.

 Culinary Uses

-1. Coating: Breadcrumbs are most commonly used as a coating for fried or baked foods.
+1. Coating: They are most commonly used as a coating for fried or baked foods.
 They create a crispy, golden-brown crust that adds texture and prevents moisture loss, resulting in juicy and flavorful dishes.

 2. Binding: Breadcrumbs act as a binder in meatballs, meatloaf, and veggie burgers, helping to hold the ingredients together and preventing them from falling apart during cooking.